GardenWatch

 Greenhouse: Why?

-To Extend the season.
+To Extend the Growing season.
 You can grow things in the greenhouse and prevent them from freezing, extending the temperature of the growing season for a month at each end.
-But keep in mind that low tunnels, that only enclose the garden bed itself, can be just as effective and can be easier to manage during the summer when they are no longer needed.
+It can facilitate multiple layers of frost protection, and if external heat sources are called for, such as an electric or diesel heater, a greenhouse can be a safer and more efficient option.

-This is true, but in some locations it isn't the temperature but the lack of daylight that limits the growth.
+Also be aware that in some locations it isn't the temperature but the lack of daylight that limits the growth.

-To give yourself a place to work.
-This is one of the more important functions of the greenhouse.
-The greenhouse can be a general purpose workspace to support the rest of your garden.
 It allows you to keep working in the garden even when its dark or raining.
 After work, after dinner, you still have a place to focus on your garden.
-You don't have to retreat indoors and abandon your thirsty plants.
+You don't have to retreat indoors and abandon your plants.
 It can also be heated, at least temporarily, in the winter.
+It can be a place to work on all the things that don't directly relate to actually handling plants.

 No comments: